 There are 5 different train stations located in the city itself, along the suburban line.
 This line connects the city to Fuengirola, Benalmadena, and Malaga.
 This is the most commonly used form of transport to visit nearby areas.

-The nearest airport to Torremolinos is Malaga Airport which is only 6 meter (20 feet) from the town.
+The nearest airport to Torremolinos is Malaga Airport which is only 6 km (4 Miles) from the town.
 Access is easy by taking the train.
 However, you can also take the bus, rent a car or grab a taxi.

 In Torremolinos, both public and private health facilities are located nearby and are easily accessible.
 The health sector is perfectly suitable for anyone who walks in with a problem.
 Emergency cases are handled well and English speaking medical staff is present.
 Healthcare professionals including dentists and opticians are also readily available whenever you need them.
 Some of the major health facilities are mentioned below: